Module xxcalc::polynomial_calculator

 polynomial of a degree zero).

-are provided by default too.
-Symbols such as inf
+bind(polynomial, number) are provided by default too.
+Symbols such as inf,

 is a constant defining a polynomial with coefficient one for the power of one).